- Four 25,500 BTU stainless steel tubular burners

 Full Review – PGS Legacy Big Sur 51-Inch Gas Grill

-Add in the rear mounted infrared rotisserie burner and a cabinet that contains two door and two drawers and this is practially a cooking center.
-PGS might not be one of the better known brands in the grill world, but it is certainly a grill worth looking at.
+Add in the rear-mounted infrared rotisserie burner and a cabinet that contains two doors and two drawers and this is practically a cooking center.
+PGS might not be one of the better-known brands in the grilling world, but it is certainly a grill worth looking at.
 Yes, you are looking at over $7,000 for this model, but as a grill that cooks extremely well and is built to last, it is a worthwhile investment.